boyangzhao/boyangzhao.github.io/_posts/2021-01-14-mcmc-bayesian-inference.md

 {% include figure image_path="/images/mcmc_step_low.png" caption="MCMC results with SD for proposal distribution = 0.0001" %}

-From these, we can see that when the proposal step size is too large, the proposed *θ* is very far from the mean of the target distribution and keep getting rejected (acceptance rate was 1.8%).
-This results in the trace barely moving to new *θ*’s.
+From these, we can see that when the proposal step size is too large, the proposed $$\theta$$ is very far from the mean of the target distribution and keep getting rejected (acceptance rate was 1.8%).
+This results in the trace barely moving to new $$\theta$$’s.
 Conversely, when we make our proposal step size too small, our acceptance rate is very high (97%) and it takes a long time before the chain ‘forgets’ the previous proposals (as supported by the high autocorrelation).
 Thus, an optimal acceptance rate (in the case of Gaussian posteriors, ~0.23) is